Skip to main content

 Penn researchers have published new findings in AIDS showing that HIV status may influence the risk of infection following abortion.
 The study focuses on patients in Botswana and underscores the importance of improving reproductive health care and equity for people with HIV.

-Congratulations to Dr. Sean Hennessy on His Publication in the American Journal of Epidemiology Image
+Dr. Sean Hennessy’s Publication in the American Journal of Epidemiology Image

 Announcement